ActiveGate version 1.295+ recommended

 After your syslog producers start to cast log records, open the latest dynatracesourceotelcollector.*.log

-file in /var/lib/dynatrace/remotepluginmodule/agent/datasources/otelSyslog
+file in /var/lib/dynatrace/remotepluginmodule/log/extensions/datasources/otelSyslog

 .